Unity-Technologies/ml-agents/docs/Training-PPO.md

 the agent for exploring new states, rather than just when an explicit reward is given.
 Furthermore, we could mix reward signals to help the learning process.

-`reward_signals` provides a section to define [reward signals.](Training-RewardSignals.md) ML-Agents provides two reward signals by default, the Extrinsic (environment) reward, and the Curiosity reward, which can be used to encourage exploration in sparse extrinsic reward environments.
+The hyperparameter `reward_signals` allows you to define [reward signals.](Training-RewardSignals.md) The ML-Agents toolkit provides two reward signals by default, the Extrinsic (environment) reward and the Curiosity reward, which can be used to encourage exploration in sparse extrinsic reward environments.
+Please see [Reward Signals](Training-RewardSignals.md) for additional details..

 ### Lambda